cran/shinyjs/README.md

 shinyapps.io server needs to know that it should install the `V8` package.
 If you do not do this then you will simply see an error saying the package is missing.

+If you cannot install the `V8` package on your machine (some very old operating systems don't support it), then you can still use `extendShinyjs()` but you will have to provide the `functions` argument.
+Read more about this argument with `?shinyjs::extendShinyjs`.

 Motivation & alternatives using native Shiny
 --------------------------------------------